Hudson-Meng Bison Kill

-The Hudson-Meng Bison Bonebed site, officially named the Hudson-Meng Education and Research Center, is a fossil site located in the Oglala National Grassland of Sioux County, Nebraska 20 miles northwest of Crawford.
+The Hudson-Meng Bison Bonebed site, officially named the Hudson-Meng Education and Research Center, is a fossil site located in the Oglala National Grassland of Sioux County, Nebraska 20 mi northwest of Crawford.
 It contains the 10,000-year-old remains of up to 600 bison.

 Open seasonally, the site features a visitor center with interpretive exhibits and views of the bones.
 Guided tours are available.

-The Bison Trail to Toadstool Geologic Park is a 3-mile hike.
+The Bison Trail to Toadstool Geologic Park is a 3 mi hike.